MrMoose/CloudConnector/README.md

 }
 ```

-It is crucial that each and every message being called this was will at some point
+It is crucial that every call to this handler will at some point acknowledge
-acknowledge the message by calling `SetValue()` on the return promise.
+the message by calling `SetValue()` on the return promise.

 If this is set to true, the implementation will acknowledge (or delete) the message
 so other listeners will not receive it anymore.
 If you set it to false, it will